 - Mist Trail to Vernal Falls: This is not a hike most small kids can do.
 The trailhead starts near the Happy Isles Nature Center and begins with a steady 1 mile uphill climb to a wooden bridge where you can see Vernal Falls in the distance.
 The next stage continues uphill, culminating in stairs (that get wet and slippery the higher you go) cut into the path.
 It is a 3 mile hike there and back.
 Expect to take many breaks if you are walking with a child.
 Our toddler made it to the bridge (approximately 1 mile) and up a bit further before we decided to head back downhill since it was getting late.
 It is a beautiful hike with great views throughout.
 It is partially shaded, so it can get hot in the middle of the day.

-- Mirror Lake: This is another great walk, and the views of the water reflecting the surrounding area are beautiful (if there is any water left!)
-This is the closest you can get to Half Dome and you might even be lucky enough to see some hikers on the dome!
+- Mirror Lake: This is another great walk, and the views of the water reflecting the surrounding area are beautiful.
+This is the closest you can get to Half Dome without actually hiking it.
+You might even be lucky enough to see some hikers on the dome.
 This feels the most like a hike to the kids since it is a rocky path instead of a paved path.

-- Sentinel Meadow Loop & Cook’s Meadow: Great views of Half Dome reflected in the Merced River.
+- Sentinel Meadow Loop & Cook’s Meadow: From this hike, you will get great views of Half Dome reflected in the Merced River.
 This is approximately a 2.25 mile walk.
 It is good for strollers since it is paved and has bathrooms along the way.

 - Sentinel Beach: This is the place to go for swimming and you will know exactly where it is because it will be full of people!
 Go in the late afternoon or middle of the day to avoid some crowds.

 - Pool at Curry Village: This may only be available to people staying at Curry Village, but it is a great clean pool to let the kids splash around in and cool down.
 For guests of Curry Village, show your room key for free admittance.